erica-f-huang/Tufts-course-coding-projects/c_arith.md

 ## Project: Arith
 Perform lossy compression on a .ppm image and decompression on a .ppm image

-## Course: Machine Structure and Assembly Language Programming
+## Course: Machine Structure and Assembly Language Programming (Spring '25)

  **DEFINITION NOTE: Uarray2 is a 2d unboxed array.
 DCT is Discrete Cosine Transform, which uses varaibles Y, Pb, and Pr.**